Skip to main content Skip to main navigation Skip to search

 Work safely with birds

-The interim Australian Centre for Disease Control has developed a bird flu toolkit to help protect people who work with birds.
+Visit the Australian Centre for Disease Control to find out more about protecting yourself or to access the Bird flu toolkit for people who work with birds.

 Bird flu signs in wildlife